-TIP: To view the current committees, visit the Legislature’s website and click on the “Committees” tab in the center of the homepage.
+TIP: To view the current committees, visit the Legislature’s website and find “Committees” under the “Legislature” tab.

 Power of the Chair